gerritjvv/glue/triggers.markdown

 	|  4 | test1   | hdfs | /logs/c       | NULL    |
 	|  5 | mytest2 | cron | 0 0/5 * * * ? | NULL    |
 	+----+---------+------+---------------+---------+

+Note: Using hdfs-dir instead of hdfs will only check directories for modification.

+I.e. if you only need to see when directory partitions have changed rather than individual files use the type 'hdfs-dir'

 ## Different Paths Same Workflow
 Different hdfs paths can be defined for the same workflow.
 A unique id is assigned for each unit_name, data combination, and its this id that is used in the unitfiles table that matches a file path fileid in hdfsfiles to a units execution.